-The Chinese character fu means ‘good luck’.
-So people hang paper ‘fu’ decorations upside-down because the character for ‘upside-down’ (dao) is pronounced the same as the character for ‘arrive’.
-Therefore, by turning the character ‘fu’ upside down, it means they are wishing for luck to ‘arrive’.
+The reason for this comes down to a cunning bit of wordplay.
+People hang paper Fu decorations upside down because the character for ‘upside down’ (Dao) is pronounced the same as the character for ‘arrive’.
+Therefore, by turning Fu decorations this way, it symbolises wishing for good luck to arrive.

-At New Year Chinese people visit the graves of their ancestors to pay their respects.
-They also burn fake money by the graves as an offering to their ancestors, providing them with money in the afterlife.
-Chinese lanterns (Shutterstock)
+People visit the graves of their ancestors to pay their respects, sometimes burning fake money by the graves as an offering - to provide their deceased loved ones with money in the afterlife.

 Red is a hugely important colour during Chinese New Year, as it represents prosperity and success.
 Present giving will often take the form of handing little red envelopes stuffed with money to the youths of the family.